 A male is targeting dog owners in this park and subjecting them to verbal abuse.
 Someone has also been placing meat in the park laced with pins.
 If eaten this could be extremely harmful to your dog.
 Please take extra care when walking your dog and help us catch the person responsible.

-Despite this, the benefical effect of the funding shows because it's a great little spot, with the walled King George V Memorial Garden in the centre of the park and lots of impressive trees spread across the lush lawns.
+Despite this, the beneficial effect of the funding shows because it's a great little spot, with the walled King George V Memorial Garden in the centre of the park and lots of impressive trees spread across the lush lawns.
 This whole area was once the garden of a palatial home built by the First Duke of Chandos between 1709 and the late 1720s, and although nothing remains of that house, another mansion to the north of the park that dates from 1754 is now the North London Collegiate School.
 In the 1800s the garden was modernised by the new owner, the Solicitor General, under the direction of the ubiquitous Humphry Repton, and there's a white stone temple in the north of the park that dates from this period.
 It all makes for an enjoyable stroll south to the station.

 Canons Park to Queensbury